jython/devguide/buildbots_jy.rst

 The rule is that all stable builders must be free of persistent failures when the release is cut.
-It is absolutely **vital** that core developers fix any issue they introduce on the stable buildbots, as soon as possible.
+It is absolutely **vital** that core developers fix any issue they introduce on the buildbots, as soon as possible.

-This does not mean that other builders' test results can be taken lightly, either.
-Some of them are known for having platform-specific issues that prevent some tests from succeeding (or even terminating at all), but introducing additional failures should generally not be an option.

 Flags-dependent failures
 ------------------------